Can Free Ad-Supported Streaming TV Beat Pay TV?

 A low ARPU is normal for emerging streaming platforms where building a large viewership is prioritized much more highly than figuring out monetization.
 But to truly compete with SVOD services and Pay TV in the long run, FAST streaming services will eventually need to generate more revenue on a per-user basis.

 FAST Platforms Will Grow Revenue by Optimizing Advertisements

 FAST platforms are generating buzz and attracting a wide audience, but they’ll need to increase monthly ARPU to successfully compete against Pay TV providers that already earn much more revenue – both overall, and on a per-user basis.

-For FAST providers in 2022, the easiest way to increase monthly ARPU is to start leveraging big data to improve and optimize the targeting and delivery of advertisements.
+For FAST providers in 2022, the easiest way to increase monthly ARPU is to start leveraging big data from their media to improve and optimize the targeting and delivery of advertisements.
 As ad targeting improves, placements become more valuable, conversions increase, and FAST platforms can charge advertisers more money for the same ad placements.

 Mainstream Content and Live Events Will Stay on Pay TV